 The company is famous for its salted egg-flavoured potato chips and fried fish skin, which are very popular among locals and tourists.
 The huge success of Irvins’ snacks has spawned other brands selling similar products.

-When contacted by Yahoo Lifestyle Singapore, Gunawan declined to comment.
+Gunawan declined to comment when contacted by Yahoo Lifestyle Singapore.
 AVA said it had received feedback on the matter and is investigating.

 Follow Yahoo Lifestyle Singapore on Facebook.